himanshuaseeja/publications/docs/solution.md

 * Anomaly State: Streams high-fidelity raw data only during detected deviations.

 ### The Hybrid Approach to Trace Sampling
 While edge processing offers speed, it is limited to span-level analysis.
-To solve this, we propose a Hybrid Framework that bridges the gap between local speed and global context.
+To solve this, I propose a Hybrid Framework that bridges the gap between local speed and global context.

 1. Structural Anomaly Sampling (Intra-Span)
 Focuses on deviations within the metadata of individual spans, identifying localized resource exhaustion.